The Farewell Waltz: Růžena

 Růžena is a young and pretty nurse who has, allegedly, become pregnant from Klíma.

 František

 František is a guy with a motorbike who believes that Růžena is his girlfriend, and that he is the father of the child she is carrying.
 He desperately wants to marry her, even though he knows of her affair with Klíma.

 Klíma

 Klíma is a trumpeter from a big orchestra, a Don Juan who had a one-night stand with Růžena and completely forgot about her until she informed him that she would be having a baby.

 Kamila

 Kamila was formerly a popular songstress, Kamila had to end her career because of health problems.
 She is Klíma's wife and is extremely jealous of her husband and always suspects him of having affairs.

 Škréta

-Škréta is a gynecologist at the spa who wants to be adopted by Bertlef so he could become an American citizen, and who has an original method for helping couples that can't have babies.
+Škréta is a gynecologist at the spa who wants to be adopted by Bertlef so he could become an American citizen, and who has an original method for helping couples that cannot have babies.